alaudet/raspi-sump/docs/install.md

 **Note take care with your raspisump.conf file if you are using Gmail or any other mail system that requires authentication.
 Your username and password will be viewable in the file.
-You should change the default pi and root passwords on your RaspberryPi.
+You should have a strong password on your account..
 The installer also tightens file security on the file automatically.